Jeremy Lin: Endorsements

 Lin has turned down most of the sponsorship deals he has been offered.
 He stated that he declined tens of millions of dollars of endorsement opportunities during the peak of Linsanity.
 "I do think my purpose is to play basketball, play well, and play for the glory of God," he said.
-Lin called business outside of basketball "definitely secondary to my primary job".
+Lin called business outside basketball "definitely secondary to my primary job".

 He has endorsed the following brands during his career: